Sparky

 • Cutting back damaged material and preparing the substrate

-• Patching or re-sheeting with plasterboard, or re-skimming with wet plaster, in accordance with AS/NZS 2589 Gypsum Linings
+• Patching or re-sheeting with plasterboard, or re-skimming with wet plaster, finished to AS/NZS 2589:2017 Gypsum Linings Level 4 standard (the accepted finish level for domestic painting)

-• Jointing, sanding, and finishing to a paint-ready surface
+• Jointing compound application (base coat, then topping coat), tape embedding, sanding, and finishing to a paint-ready surface

 What Affects the Cost

 • Number and size of repairs.
-A single fist-sized hole is a minimum-charge job.
-Multiple patches across several rooms scales the cost linearly.
+A single fist-sized hole is a minimum-charge job (most plasterers have a $150–$300 minimum callout).
+Multiple patches across several rooms scales the cost, but the per-patch rate drops as setup time is amortised.

 • Ceiling vs wall.
 Ceiling work takes longer because the plasterer is working overhead.
-Sagging ceilings may need structural support assessment before patching.
+Sagging ceilings may need structural support assessment before patching, and full sheet replacement runs $50–$90/m2 installed.

 • Plasterboard vs lath-and-plaster.
 Modern plasterboard repairs are straightforward.
-Lath-and-plaster walls (common in pre-1960s homes) are specialist work requiring different techniques and materials.
+Lath-and-plaster walls (common in pre-1960s homes) are specialist work requiring different techniques: re-keying plaster to timber laths, lime-based compounds for heritage substrates, and longer drying times between coats.

 • Water damage.
 If the leak source has not been fixed, patching is pointless.
-Where water has compromised the substrate, larger sections may need replacement rather than surface patching.
+Where water has compromised the substrate (swollen paper face, delaminated core), larger sections need cutting out and replacing rather than surface patching.

 • Asbestos risk.
-Homes built before 1990 may have asbestos-containing plaster, fibro sheets, or textured coatings.
+Homes built before 1990 may have asbestos-containing flat sheets, textured coatings, or fibro cladding.
 Disturbing these without testing is a health and legal risk.
-Licensed asbestos removal adds cost and time.
+Licensed asbestos removal adds $1,500–$3,000 for a room before the plasterer even starts.

-A single patch on a plasterboard wall in a modern home with good access sits toward $200.
-Multiple rooms with ceiling damage, lath-and-plaster walls, water damage requiring substrate replacement, and texture matching pushes toward $1,500.
+A single plasterboard patch in a modern home with good access sits toward $200.
+Multiple rooms with ceiling damage, lath-and-plaster walls, water damage requiring substrate replacement, texture matching, and cornice restoration pushes toward $1,500.

 City and Regional Price Comparison